 Today, the group discussed the chapter, "Unsaying the word of God":

 --"We humans learn best when we can relate new knowledge to what we already know."
 (Rose) When we try to frame God through out word symbols, humans often have a tendency to become dogmatic and fundamentalist, boxed in by our own thoughts.
 When we approach God, we should use intuition to not limit and become bound by the thoughts we use to learn about God.
-For this reason, Francis (dark-haired) remarked that "The book's author, David James Duncan, takes a Dr. Seuss approach to diagnosing the contemporary American spirit."
+For this reason, Francis (dark-haired) remarked that "The book's author, David James Duncan, takes a Dr. Seuss approach to diagnosing the contemporary American spirit."* Our group feels that BCUCC is different than the churches that Duncan is critical of.
+"BCUCC gives confidence in your faith because it expands your thinking, giving windows, not walls."
+(Rose)

 * We do not feel our church is that unique in this regard.
 "There is hope for common vistas between viewpoints in and among churches.
 For example, recently a Southern Baptist was on National Public Radio mentioning that loving Earth is loving God, and that he wanted church-goers to take the Earth seriously as one of our spiritual goals."
 (Charles & Francis)